 To make sure you have everything you’ll need while aboard the ship, please feel free to bring the following items with you:

-- Empty water bottle (free, filtered water provided to all patrons via two Eco Vessel Hydration Stations)
+Empty water bottle (free, filtered water provided to all patrons via 2 Hydration Stations)

 REMEMBER: All travelers and their belongings are subject to search and prohibited items will be removed at the discretion of the front gate and security staff.